agraef/midizap/README.md

 The `#` character at the beginning of a line and after whitespace is special; it indicates that the rest of the line is a comment, which is skipped by the parser.
 Empty lines and lines containing nothing but whitespace are also ignored.

 Each `[name] regex` line introduces the list of MIDI message translations for the named translation class.
-The name is only used for debugging output, and needn't be unique.
+The name is only used for debugging output and diagnostics, and needn't be unique.
 When focus is on a window whose class or title matches the regular expression `regex`, the corresponding translations are in effect.
 An empty regex for the last class will always match, allowing default translations.
 Any output sequences not bound in a matched section will be loaded from the default section if they are bound there.

 The translations define what output should be produced for the given MIDI input.
 Each translation must be on a line by itself.
 The left-hand side (first token) of the translation denotes the MIDI message to be translated.
 The corresponding right-hand side (the rest of the line) is a sequence of one or more tokens, separated by whitespace, indicating either MIDI messages or X11 keyboard and mouse events to be output.

-**NOTE:** Translations must be determined *uniquely* in each translation class.
-That is, each input message may be bound to at most one output sequence in each section.
+**NOTE:** Translations *must be determined uniquely* in each translation class, i.e., each input message may be bound to at most one output sequence in each section.
 Otherwise, the parser will print an error message, and the extra translations will be ignored.
-This also ensures that the output sequence completely determines the order in which the events for each given input will be output, so that midizap's operation is deterministic (i.e., for the same input sequence on the same window the program will always generate exactly the same output sequence).
+While the uniqueness requirement may sometimes be a bit inconvenient, it is actually an important feature, because it ensures that midizap's operation is completely *deterministic*.
+That is, for the same input sequence on the same window the program will always generate exactly the same output sequence.

 ## MIDI Message Notation

-Note messages are specified using the customary notation (note name `A..G`, optionally followed by an accidental, `#` or `b`, followed by the MIDI octave number).
+Note messages are specified using a human-readable format which should look familiar (to musicians at least): a note name `A..G` is followed by an (optional) accidental (`#` or `b`), and a (mandatory) MIDI octave number.
 Note that all MIDI octaves start at the note C, so `B0` comes before `C1`.
-By default, `C5` denotes middle C. Enharmonic spellings are equivalent, so, e.g., `D#` and `Eb` denote exactly the same MIDI note.
+By default, `C5` denotes middle C (you can change this if you want, see *Octave Numbering* below).
+Enharmonic spellings are equivalent, so, e.g., `D#` and `Eb` denote exactly the same MIDI note.

-The other messages are denoted using short mnemonics: `KP` (aftertouch a.k.a. key pressure; followed by the colon and a note designation); `CC` (control change, followed by a controller number); `PC` (program change, followed by a program number); `CP` and `PB` (channel pressure and pitch bend; these don't have a numeric suffix, as they apply to the entire MIDI channel).
+The other messages are denoted using short mnemonics: `KP` (aftertouch a.k.a. key pressure; followed by `:` and a note designation); `CC` (control change, followed by a controller number); `PC` (program change, followed by a program number); `CP` and `PB` (channel pressure and pitch bend; these don't have a numeric suffix, as they apply to the entire MIDI channel).

 We will go into the other syntactic bits and pieces of MIDI message designations later, but it's good to have the following grammar in EBNF notation handy for reference.
 (To keep things simple, the grammar is somewhat abridged, but it covers all the frequently used notation.
 There is some additional syntax for special forms of translations which will be introduced later.)